johnrobertmahlan/Bookworms-United/README.md

 ### How This Project Was Built

-This project is a full-stack web application built using three main languages: HTML, CSS, and JavaScript.
-The front end of the project primarily uses NodeJS and Express, but also employs some other frameworks like PassportJS for user authentication and Nodemailer for the email functionality.
-The back end of the project uses a MongoDB database, hosted by MongoDB Atlas, and MongooseJS for interaction with the database.
+This project is a full-stack web application built using the following technologies:

+* HTML
+* CSS
+* JavaScript
+* NodeJS (including middleware such as PassportJS and Nodemailer, among others)
+* Express
+* MongoDB
+* GoogleFonts

 ### Future Plans for this Project